 Employers must post conspicuous "No Smoking" signs at every entrance.
-Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking and the use of electronic cigarettes or vaping products is prohibited and inform customers or clients that use these products that it is not allowed.
+Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking and the use of e-cigarettes or vaping products is prohibited and inform smoking customers or clients that smoking, and the use of e-cigarettes or vaping products is not allowed.